About Our Organization

 The Board of Directors

 The Board of Directors meets monthly to conduct Association business.
-The Board consists of the Executive Director, President, Treasurer, Secretary and two Board Members at Large.
-Committee Chairs consists of Legislative, Membership, Professional Development, Supervision, Webpage, LGPC/Student Liaison, Managed Care and Lunch and Learn.
+The Board consists of the President, President Elect, Past President, Treasurer, Secretary and two Board Members at Large.
+Committee Chairs consist of Legislative, Membership, Professional Development, Supervision, Web page, and LGPC/Student Liaison.